 The wall is a paradigmatic object in understanding social differentiation and geopolitical configurations of the contemporary world.
 Yet it is also an artifact rooted in ancient times that has worked to claim territories, separate populations, govern mobility, and categorize individuals and groups.
 Political concerns about putting limits to the circulation of people, defining an “inside” and “outside,” and manifesting actual power are major elements to be identified behind the decision of enclosing territories.
 Today, in their declared political intentions and purposes, walls are the factual, material response to the quest for collective protection.
 Through a chemical metaphor, we could argue that the wall is the solidification status of the liquid idea of protection, which ranges from geopolitics to biopolitics.
 Since the dawn of civilizations, walls were built to demarcate borders and defend territory and spatial identities against “Others”: fencing off enemies and defining a specific worldview (as in the case of the Great Wall of China) or delimiting proto-administrative and military units, as in the case of the Roman limes (Momsen 1894; Quétel 2012).

 Classical historiography has traditionally approached limes as a limit of the “civilized world.”
 This approach has been more recently questioned by a more nuanced understanding of the limes.
-If Romans saw Vikings as Barbarians, the construction of physical barriers was in any case meant not as “the end of the world” but rather as strategical demarcations.
+If Romans saw Northern populations as Barbarians, the construction of physical barriers was in any case meant not as “the end of the world” but rather as strategical demarcations.
 The Roman Empire was not technically exclusivist: potentially, everybody could be conquered and, as historian Claude Quétel has reminded us, the Imperium Romanum coincided with the orbis terrarum.
 The main functions of the limes were, therefore, to both materialize the imperium and protect it.

 The most important limes was the Northern one, which assumed a strong military connotation as a defense to the perceived aggressiveness of Northern tribes.
 Nonetheless, the barrier moved northward, and the formerly feared populations were slowly integrated into the Empire.
 The Northern wall was a bio-dimensional, proto-frontier fiscal limit and in turn shaped Vikings’ walls.
 If the Northern limes was the more fortified, in fact, Vikings built their own barriers to protect local populations from Southern populations; this is the case, for example, of the Danevirke, a system of fortifications in Schleswig-Holstein commanded by King Godfred of Denmark in AD 808 in order to protect his kingdom.
 Danish tribes confederated in the eighth century and thereafter felt the urgency of defending their territory from the expansionist plans of the Francs.

-The Danevirke was at the same time a proto-frontier and a bastion (like its Roman counterpart).
+The Danevirke was at the same time a proto-frontier and a bastion.
 It shaped and limited territorial identity and lately played an important role in nationalist discourses (Quétel 2012).
 The role of the wall as an agent of identification and exclusion has always been central to the concerns of nation-states and empires (Chaichian 2014).
 The act itself of seizing land has often been accompanied by the use of barriers (examples are the pomerium founding Rome or barbed wire progressively moving the American frontier westward) (Razac 2003; Simonelli 2001).
 But spatial and territorial control is not the only task ascribed to walls and fences, since they also prove functional to disciplinating populations and to the application of biopolitical governance in citizens’ everyday lives: governing mobility is the most effective way of governing bodies.

 According to recent surveys and reports, at least 65 countries now have border walls or barriers, and the rate at which they are springing up is unprecedented.
 The past three decades have seen an astounding rise of books, articles, and new journals focusing on the issue of “security” ranging from urban security to surveillance technologies, from international relations to microlevel forms of human security, from counterterrorism to the current refugee crisis.
 In fact, the proliferation of security publications in scholarly arenas resonated to some extent with the explosion of insecurity debates in the public sphere.
 Intrinsically connected to regimes of security/insecurity, borders control and management have instilled a large number of ethnographic and more theoretical analyses that definitively confirmed Étienne Balibar’s (2003) hint that borders are at the center of human experience.
 Far from being instruments to simply block the transnational movement of people, borders are central devices of people’s lives trajectories and thus represent a crucial angle from which to observe the way in which human mobility interacts with and confront nation-state politics of protection and rejection.